johnpaliotta/vscode-example-extension/README.md

 Run the extension and open the ./tests directory and open file example.cpp, notice

-- A Flask Icon should be displayed in the gutter on lines 4 and 6
+- A Flask Icon should be displayed in the gutter on lines 6 and 9
+- Line 6 should be highlighted in yellow

-Chjeck that the following user actions are available
+Check that the following user actions are available

  - CTRL-SHIFT-P -> Example Command 1 -> should result in an info popup message
  - Typing: "// hello " on a new line -> should show Auto-complete list with [cindi, john, kids]